tekamolo/Delos/documentation/components.md

 Now we have the controllers and templates put together we can reuse them to make things more compact and reusable via components.

 The problem encountered previously were that this platform did not follow a framework architecture.
 We had issues dealing with independent components their resources and their access to the database.
-We had to instantiate several times the very same objects and database connections making the plateform lose efficiency.
+We had to instantiate several times the very same objects and database connections making the platform lose efficiency.

 Now the component is using the same collection of classes where the container checks the needed classes exist or not and will instantiate them.
 Yes that was the idea of the dependency injection explained previously in service section.